Last updated on June 16th, 2021 at 02:41 pm

 Why I use the term MPrin instead of principal

 We need a way to limit the risk of confusing the metaphorical principal of technical debt with the principal of a financial debt.
 The term metaphorical principal is so inconvenient that I prefer MPrin.

-Although the distinction between the initial principal amount of a technical debt and MPrin is not universally recognized [Seaman 2013], some have addressed it.
-For example, Avgeriou et al. define the initial principal of a particular class of technical debt as the savings realized by incurring the debt, and the current principal as the resources required to deploy a different or better solution now [Avgeriou 2016].
+Most people don’t distinguish the initial principal amount of a technical debt and MPrin.
+But some have addressed it [Seaman 2013].
+For example, Avgeriou et al. define the initial principal of a particular class of technical debt as the savings realized by incurring the debt [Avgeriou 2016].
+They define the current principal as the resources required to deploy a different or better solution at the current time.

-The initial principal concept of Avgeriou et al. is what we call in this blog the MPrin at the time the debt is incurred, or initial MPrin.
-Although the initial MPrin does have some value for decision makers at the time the debt is incurred, it’s most valuable when deciding whether or not to incur the debt, if, indeed, one has an opportunity to make such a decision.
-However, once the debt has been incurred, the current MPrin at debt retirement time is what matters; initial MPrin becomes irrelevant.
+The initial principal concept of Avgeriou et al. is what I call in this blog the MPrin at the time the debt is incurred, or initial MPrin.
+Although the initial MPrin does have some value for decision makers at the time the debt is incurred, it’s most valuable when deciding whether to incur the debt, if, indeed, one has an opportunity to make such a decision.
+However, once the organization incurs the debt, the current MPrin at debt retirement time is what matters; initial MPrin becomes irrelevant.

 Policymakers must keep clearly in mind that the MPrin of a given kind of technical debt is the total cost of retiring that debt, at the time it is retired, including all cost sources.

 We’ll have a look at the policy implications of the properties of MPrin next time.

 Defines technical debt as the gap between just making it work and doing it right.
 This is the initial principal approach to the definition.
 Considers known defects not fixed to be technical debt.